perevertysh/ifpage/README.md

 # ifpage
-python console tools for fetching files by links from webpages
+python console tool for fetching files by links from webpages